semperos/screwdriver/README.md

 # Screwdriver #

-Web assetSpec management for CI builds and local development using a light-weight Java stack.
+Web assetSpec management for CI builds and local development using a lightweight Java stack.

 ## Related Projects ##